-'Abusive' Nastase suspended from tennis
+Serena Williams slams Ilie Nastase 'racist' comments

 Story highlights

-- Former world No. 1 verbally abused British players
+- Ilie Nastase, former world No. 1, verbally abuses British players

-- Nastase overheard making racist remark aimed at Serena
+- Nastase is overheard making racist remark aimed at Serena Williams

-(CNN)Ilie Nastase may have retired from tennis 32 years ago, but he appears to be still more than living up to his old nickname "Nasty."
+Nastase may have retired from tennis 32 years ago, but he appears to be still living up to his old nickname: "Nasty."

-The 70-year-old Romanian, a two-time grand slam winner and former world No. 1, was provisionally suspended by the International Tennis Federation (ITF) Sunday from all of its events for his behavior at a Fed Cup match.
+The 70-year-old, a two-time grand slam winner and former world No. 1, was provisionally suspended by the ITF from all its events for his behavior at the Fed Cup match against Great Britain.

-Nastase hurled abuse at the chair umpire and the opposition during Romania's World Group II playoff tie against Great Britain in the Black Sea resort of Constanta.
+He hurled abuse at the chair umpire and the opposition during the World Group II playoff clash in the Black Sea resort of Constanta.

-Nastase, the Romanian team captain, had been thrown out of the tie on Saturday after he launched a foul-mouthed rant at the umpire, GB team captain Anne Keothavong and British player Jo Konta when both complained about crowd noise.
+Nastase had been thrown out of the tie Saturday after he launched a foul-mouthed rant at the umpire, GB team captain Anne Keothavong and British player Jo Konta after both complained about crowd noise.

-Konta, a top 10 player, was so upset by the abuse, her match against Sorana Cirstea was temporarily suspended.
+Konta, a top-10 player, was so upset by the abuse, her match against Sorana Cirstea was temporarily suspended.

-"This is unacceptable behavior by a Fed Cup captain," ITF president David Haggerty said in a statement over the weekend.
+"This is unacceptable behavior by a Fed Cup captain," ITF President David Haggerty said in a statement over the weekend.

-"We expected a patriotic crowd for the Romanian team but we don't expect abusive language to be used," Keothavong told reporters.
+Keothavong told reporters: "We expected a patriotic crowd for the Romanian team but we don't expect abusive language to be used.

 "What he said directed to both Johanna and myself is ... language that is not appropriate for anyone to speak to any other human."